manavarora506/manav_garden/content/notes/System Design.md

 - Relational DB (postgress)
 	- why use this? - use it more so with user data objects, linking tables together, more strict, more space and speed efficient for specific queries
 	- noSQL - better for unstructured data (more freeform), searching for key values
 	- *comment to note: I don't feel as though there was enough thought put into the SQL vs NoSQL discussion.
 In my opinion based on the non functional requirements presented to us for a highly available system and 1 million active users per day, I think the data scalability should be a huge consideration in that decisions but wasn't even mentioned.
-Horizontally scaling a SQL database is possible with sharding etc. but can be complicated to do.
+Horizontally scaling a SQL database is possible with [[Sharding]] etc. but can be complicated to do.
 NoSQL can pretty trivially and cost effectively scale horizontally especially in cloud environments.
 And the data we are storing related to the videos is just small chunks, we aren't really leveraging a lot of structured data schemas or anything like that.
 I don't know, I just think I challenge that decision a little bit.
 	- uploadVideo API -> video_table(RDB schema from above)
 	- uploadVideo API -> BLOB storage(actual video files stored here)
 - Follow up questions